-Hours: Part-time.
+Hours: ⅓ time.
 Sunday mornings required.
-Averages 14 hours per week for a 40 week church year.
+Averages 14 hours per week for a 40 week church year and 3 hours per week during the summer.
 (Church year begins the Tuesday after Labor Day and ends the second Sunday in June.)
 DRE may take up to 6 Sunday mornings off during the church year.

-Paid time off is accrued and will equal about two weeks of your average hours.
+Paid time off is in accordance with our policies (accrued and will equal about two weeks of your average hours.)

-First Church in Jamaica Plain is hiring a Director of Religious Education to start in July 2020.
-We recognize these are uncertain times, and we want a religious educator who can imagine and accompany our youngest congregants and families through this time and beyond.
+First Church in Jamaica Plain, UU is hiring a Director of Religious Education to start in August 2021.
 We are a small but vibrant and spiritual Unitarian Universalist community.
-We gather in a historic stone Gothic Revival building in the heart of Jamaica Plain, with an average Sunday attendance of about 60 adults and fifteen children.
+When in person, we gather in a historic stone Gothic Revival building in the heart of Jamaica Plain, with an average Sunday attendance of about 60 adults and ten children.
 We love to pray and to sing, to cook and care for one another, and to act for justice in the wider world.
-Our current Director of Religious Education has built a thriving one-room-schoolhouse model of Religious Education for children, but is moving away from the area.
-During this time, our DRE has been offering storytimes online and providing RE activities to families.
-We seek a Religious Educator who will build on what’s working and help us envision what could be.
+Our previous Director of Religious Education built a thriving one-room-schoolhouse model of Religious Education for children, but moved away from the area.
+The position has been vacant during the 2020-2021 church program year.
+We seek a Religious Educator who will build on what’s worked and help us envision what could be.

 The Director of Religious Education will lead religious education programming for children and youth.
 The DRE will teach and guide the spiritual development of the youngest members of our congregation in alignment with our mission, vision, and values.
 The DRE will also collaborate with the Minister in exploring any shift from “Sunday School” to “Family Ministry” models of faith development for children and youth.

-At least two years of instructional experience with children in a group setting.
-At least two years of supporting young children and their families as an education professional.
+Two years of instructional experience with children in a group setting.
+Two years of supporting young children and their families as an education professional.